conmaol/gadelica/grammar/nouns.md

 Nouns are words that typically denote *material* entities.

-Material entities are those individuals, substances, aggregates and groups which are literally *made of matter*, consisting of atoms, organised into molecules, crystals, and so on.
+Material entities are those individuals, substances, aggregates and groups which are literally *made of matter* – atoms organised into molecules and crystals etc.

 Every word that denotes a material entity is a noun (or a [pronoun](pronouns.md)).